Applying a Random-Key Optimizer on Mixed Integer Programs

 Beyond traditional evolutionary algorithms, the RKO framework supports a wide range of metaheuristics designed especially for the random-key solution space.
 Before using its search method, each metaheuristic algorithm in the RKO begins its search with randomly generated solutions.
 Nine classical metaheuristics are currently included in the RKO framework.
-In addition to an Implicit Path-Relinking mechanism, there are the following: Simulated Annealing \citep{Kirkpatrick_SA_1983}, Greedy Randomized Adaptive Search Procedure \citep{Feo_GRASP_1995}, Iterated Local Search \citep{Lourenco_ILS_2003}, Variable Neighborhood Search \citep{Mladenovic_VNS_1997}, Large Neighborhood Search \citep{pisinger2010}, Particle Swarm Optimization \citep{Kennedy_PSO_1995}, Genetic Algorithm \citep{holland1992adaptation}, Biased Random-Key Genetic Algorithm \citep{gonccalves2011biased}, and BRKGA with Clustering Search (BRKGA-CS) \citep{Chaves_BRKGA_QL_2021}.
+In addition to an Implicit Path-Relinking (IPR) mechanism, there are the following: SA \citep{Kirkpatrick_SA_1983}, GRASP \citep{Feo_GRASP_1995}, ILS \citep{Lourenco_ILS_2003}, VNS \citep{Mladenovic_VNS_1997}, LNS \citep{pisinger2010}, PSO \citep{Kennedy_PSO_1995}, GA \citep{holland1992adaptation}, BRKGA \citep{gonccalves2011biased}, and BRKGA with Clustering Search (BRKGA-CS) \citep{Chaves_BRKGA_QL_2021}.

 \cite{Chaves2025-RHO-JH} provide a detailed explanation of each of these components as well as the operations of the RKO framework.
 The RKO framework is publicly available in the GitHub repository\footnote{\url{https://github.com/RKO-solver}}, including its C++ source code and extensive documentation, for more accessibility and transparency.